souche/flowbased_wiki_cn/Terminology.md

 * **Graph** - structural representation of an application as a network of components and connections between them.
 * **Information packet** - a unit of data flow exchanged across components. _Syn.: message (OOP), record (RDMBS), tuple (Linda)._
 * **Initial information packet** - a Packet utilized as process configuration that comes to existence when a read is issued, not triggering the configured process. _Syn.: parameter (IDEF0)._
-* **Looper** - A process that "loops" over ports through time, in other words a "long lived process".
+* **Looper** - A process that does multiple receives without deactivating - in other words a "long lived process".
 * **Nest** - a part of the flow graph with intensive internal communication which is attached to the same physical or virtual machine or OS thread/process for high efficiency and may have its own scheduler.
 Remote nests are connected via network into a distributed application graph. _Syn.: island, section._
 * **Net** - a running instance of **Graph**.
 * **Node** - a generic term for a process or a subnet in a graph that is not running yet.